 - Enterotoxins (exotoxins secreted into the gastrointestinal tract termed SE-A, B, C, D, E, and G) -- cause nausea and vomiting associated with food poisoning

-- Toxic shock syndrome toxin (TSST-1 toxin) -- syndrome of rapidly onset of fever (102 F or higher), low blood pressure (hypotension), watery diarrhea, muscle aches, weakness, and a rash after about 24 hours associated with Staph infections usually in females with tampons in place but occasionally occur in males and females with other Staph infections
+- Toxic shock syndrome toxin (TSST-1 toxin) -- syndrome of rapidly onset of fever (102 F or higher), low blood pressure (hypotension), watery diarrhea, muscle aches, weakness, and a rash after about 24 hours associated with staph infections.
+This occurs usually in females with tampons in place but occasionally occur in males and females with other staph infections such as wound infections.

 - Coagulase -- possibly protects staph bacteria from host immune cells by causing bacterial aggregation

 - Slime (a biofilm secreted by S. epidermidis) -- Coats and protects bacteria from host's immune cells, which make antibiotic treatment frequently complex.
 Please see the methicillin-resistant Staphylococcus aureus (MRSA) infection article for a more complete discussion of this complicated topic.